 Numeric Data Types

 The Numeric Data Type module allows you to set certain properties as numeric data, using resource templates.
-You can designate properties as either dates and times or integers.
+You can designate properties as either dates and times or numbers.

 Create numeric properties